 - Established investigators are eligible provided that the proposed study adapts their expertise to a new focus of diabetes research or, alternatively, represents a significant and substantial departure from their current diabetes-related investigations.

 - All diabetes-related subject matter is acceptable.

 - An RFA is issued annually in November for applications with a deadline of February 1.
-Funding is from April1 and up to two years.
-Details are available at: Application Instructions
+Funding is from April 1 and up to two years.
+Details and Application Instructions

 Recent Pilot and Feasibility Program Studies